Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Intersection cohomology

 The main construction in \cite{CST} is a perverse dg-algebra $IA_{\ov\bullet}(X)$ defined over $\QQ$, for any given topological pseudomanifold.
 This perverse algebra plays the role of Sullivan's algebra of piece-wise linear forms, and it may be interpreted as an extension of Sullivan's presentation of rational homotopy type to intersection cohomology.
 The perverse algebra $IA_{\ov\bullet}(X)$ is defined via singular cochains, using simplicial blow-ups.
 We next compare this perverse dg-algebra with our sheaf-theoretic approach.
 Denote by

 the perverse commutative dg-algebra given by taking derived global sections of the intersection commutative dg-algebra of $X$.
-We have: \begin{teo} The objects $IA_{\ov\bullet}(X)$ and $S_{\ov\bullet}(X,\QQ)$ are quasi-isomorphic as perverse commutative dg-algebras. \end{teo} \begin{proof} We consider the following three functors from the simplex category $\Delta$ to the category of rational differential graded algebras: the normalized cochain complex $N$, Sullivan's functor of piece-wise linear forms
+We have: \begin{theorem} The objects $IA_{\ov\bullet}(X)$ and $S_{\ov\bullet}(X,\QQ)$ are quasi-isomorphic as perverse commutative dg-algebras. \end{theorem} \begin{proof} We consider the following three functors from the simplex category $\Delta$ to the category of rational differential graded algebras: the normalized cochain complex $N$, Sullivan's functor of piece-wise linear forms

 and the functor $T:=N\otimes A_{PL}$.
 These functors define extendable universal coefficient systems in the sense of \cite[Definition 1.25]{CST} and by Theorem A of loc. cit., they extend to functors $\widetilde N_{\ov p}$, $\widetilde A_{PL,\ov p}$, and $\widetilde T_{\ov p}$ from the category of filtered face sets to commutative dg-algebras.
 For our purposes, it suffices to note that there is a functor $S_f$ from topological pseudomanifolds to filtered face sets analogous to the singular simplicial functor sending a topological space to a simplicial set, and that by definition we have